multiversx/mx-metabonding-sc/README.md

 - a duration in weeks
 - a percentage of how much of the rewards is distributed to LKMEX stakers (the rest will be distributed to EGLD stakers)

-Projects can also be remove by the owner if deemed necessary.
+Projects can also be removed by the owner if deemed necessary.
 All leftover funds will be returned to the project owner in such a scenario.

 A project is not considered "active" until all reward tokens have been deposited.